 The trail to Lawrence Island begins at the end of Grasslands Lane.
 In total, this sand-covered trail runs for about a mile.
 You’ll easily complete it in 30 minutes – but we suggest you linger a little longer to explore.
 (Download trail map)

 As you walk to the island along Squeteague Harbor, you’ll cross private property and pass several private homes; please respect their privacy by staying on the trail.
-If you have your dog with you, keep it leashed until you reach the island (and always pick up after it).
-And one word of advice: Wear shoes that can get wet and muddy, especially if you come at high tide!
+If you have your dog with you, keep your furry friend leashed until you reach the island (and always pick up after them).
+One word of advice: Wear shoes that can get wet and muddy, especially if you come at high tide!